WagglyDessert/sweater_whether/README.md

 # Sweater_Weather

-This is my mod3 final solo project.
+This is my mod3 final solo project at Turing.
 It involves taking a city and extracting geolocation coordinates to find weather forecast, as well as using a roadtrip from an origin to a destination to calculate what weather will be like upon arrival at destination.

 ## Learning Goals